Jump to Section:

 - Has an outbreak been contained to a localized setting or did it spread and is circulating within the wider community?

-Tree image summarizing highlights for Targeted phylogenetic trees.
+Tree image highlighting different types of samples included in Targeted phylogenetic trees.

 Targeted trees: Included samples

 First, you select samples of interest which become the focal samples for the tree (learn how to add samples to Targeted tree here).
 Nextstrain then adds twice the amount of contextual samples based on close genetic similarities to focal samples.
-Half of the contextual samples will be chosen regardless of collection location based on genetic similarity alone.
-The other half will represent samples collected over time from other regions within the state, outside of your state, and internationally.
+You can opt to preferentially include contextual samples from a specific location.
+Roughly, half of the contextual samples will be chosen regardless of collection location based on genetic similarity alone.
+The other half will represent samples collected over time from the preferred location and other regions within the same state or country.

 Targeted trees also include samples that are randomly selected to represent samples collected over time and space.
-Randomly-selected samples are important to help maintain accuracy and precision of virus evolutionary rate.
-Additionally, randomly-selected samples reflect the history of the pandemic.
+These randomly-selected samples help represent the evolutionary history of the virus.

 Non-contextualized trees